Sansi/LED-Controller-Communicator-doc-manual/en/install.md

 StarRiver Server has two modules: database system and StarRiver communication application.

+## Prerequisites

+StarRiver Server relies on .Net Framework 4.0.
+Please install the framework at the very beginning to prevent possible issues during installation of other modules.

+The installer can be found at [Microsoft's webpage](https://www.microsoft.com/en-US/download/details.aspx?id=17718).
+A copy is provided in the StarRiver installation disk.

 ## Database Installation

 StarRiver works with MySQL or its compatible replacements such as MariaDB.
 The following guide is based on MySQL Server 5.6 as an example.